 Applicants may not be considered for the position if any of the documents listed below are submitted with the online application or by email, mail, fax, or hand delivery.

-• Birth Certificates or date of birth;
+• Birth Certificate or documents showing date of birth;

 • Driver’s License;

-• Social Security Card or Number;
+• Social Security Card or documents showing Social Security number;

-Interested applicants must contact CPAT directly for all CPAT information including, qualification, registration, fees, locations, and testing appointments.
+Interested applicants must contact CPAT directly for all CPAT information including qualification, registration, fees, locations, and testing appointments.

 Firefighter Candidate Testing Centers (FCTC)